 Comparing Eggs to Other Breakfast Foods

-Sugar and other refined carbohydrates may put you at higher risk for heart attacks, diabetes and premature death than eating cholesterol and TMAO in meat and eggs.
+Sugar and other refined carbohydrates may put you at higher risk for heart attacks, diabetes and premature death than getting cholesterol and TMAO from meat and eggs.
 It makes no sense to replace eggs with:

 • pancakes, waffles or French toast covered with sugary syrup